 For Your Nonprofit Filings, Call James C. Provenza & Associates, P.C.

 Maintaining absolute compliance with the Illinois agencies as well as the IRS can be an ongoing, complex affair.
 Nevertheless, by contacting one of the leading Chicago area CPA and nonprofit attorneys, James C. Provenza & Associates, you can benefit from comprehensive legal oversight and representation.
-For a free consultation with our nonprofit law firm, call us today at (847) 729-3939.
+Call us today at (847) 729-3939.